tiy-gvl-python/tiy-gvl-python.github.io/a_home.md

 * [Read through the syllabus](syllabus)
 * [Complete your prework](prework)

+Looking for the Assignment Response Form?
+[Click Here](https://docs.google.com/forms/d/1dqegoMhMTeRtuHxo7k3VXjq5MnROpouc7khmMBMRHsY/viewform)

 The prework will take you quite some time -- probably around 40 hours -- so don't wait until the last minute to start it.
 It is due one week before class on May 19.